liloow/water-leakage/README.md

 1. The first argument is the `input data`
 2. The second argument is a `function` representing the `pattern` we are looking for. **Important** : to be able to use a higher scoped cache inside the pattern statement, we use a first argument `c` referencing the cache.
-3. The third argument is the `treshold` which represent the `number of days` necessary for an event to be reported.
+3. The third argument is the `treshold` which represent the `number of days` necessary for an event to be flagged.
 4. The fourth argument is the `cycle` which represent the `frequency` of checking (Every how many hours we should check)

 **These are the mandatory arguments**